Radio Boulevard

 The influence of the earlier Super Pro receivers on the SP-600 design and construction is obvious.
 In 1931, Hammarlund sky-rocketed to the top of communications receiver technology with the introduction of their Comet receiver, the first successful shortwave superheterodyne receiver.
 This was followed by the Comet Pro receiver.
 Hammarlund jumped to the top again with the introduction of the Super Pro in 1936.
 The Super Pro remained basically unchanged from 1939 up to the late forties and, by that time, it was apparent to most users that the SP-400 Super Pro was just a repackaged SP-200.
 The Signal Corps wasn't interested in the SP-400 Super-Pro and preferred to modify WWII BC-794 (SP-200SX) receivers rather than buy the new Super-Pro.
 The Signal Corps was waiting for Hammarlund's new receiver - one that they had significant influence over its design - the SP-600 receiver.
 Once again, Hammarlund had to come up with a tremendously innovative receiver and, in 1950, they once again "hit it out of the park" with the SP-600.
 The new receiver became a favorite of both military and commercial users.
 Nowadays, many rebuilt SP-600 receivers have found new homes in vintage AM ham stations around the world.
 Admired for its massive proportions, ultra-smooth tuning, great sensitivity and sheer dominance of the ham station landscape, SP-600 receivers are sought-after, rebuilt, restored and then finally, once again, put to work.

-The Molded Capacitor Problem
+The Molded Capacitor Problem on Early SP-600 Receivers

-Why You Should Rebuild Your SP-600 Receiver - The Hammarlund SP-600 series of receivers were built for commercial-military users who required a receiver designed for continuous use with maximum performance capabilities.
-However, that was over 60 years ago!
+Why You Should Rebuild Your Early-version SP-600 Receiver - The Hammarlund SP-600 series of receivers were built for commercial-military users who required a receiver designed for continuous use with maximum performance capabilities.
+However, for the first SP-600s built, that was over 70 years ago!
 Nowadays, all SP-600 receivers built in the early fifties to the mid-fifties, that have not been rebuilt at sometime in the past, will certainly need all of the leakage-prone molded tubular capacitors replaced.
 The SP-600 receiver circuit seems to be able to keep on functioning even with many leaky capacitors.
 This has caused many operators to continue to use their SP-600 thinking everything is okay, BUT the receiver isn't working to specifications and sooner or later (likely sooner) there will be a failure that could cause serious damage to the receiver.
 On that note, the leaky capacitors not only cause performance issues but are also likely to cause failure of other components in the receiver circuit.
 It is quite common to find several burned resistors in any early SP-600 that has not been rebuilt but was operated long hours with leaky capacitors.
 The burned resistors are due to the excessive leakage current that the molded capacitors develop after aging a decade or two.
 Two types of molded capacitors are found in early SP-600 receivers.
 Sprague manufactured the "Black Beauty" - a black plastic encapsulated, color-coded capacitor and Cornell-Dubilier supplied a gray plastic body, color-coded molded capacitor.
 Both types were used interchangeably by Hammarlund and both types exhibit high current leakage today (the C-D gray body, color code banded capacitor is perhaps worst capacitor ever built for developing leakage current - well, maybe Micamolds are worse.)
 The molded capacitors were only used in early production SP-600 receivers - from 1950 up to around 1955.
 After that, more reliable ceramic disk capacitors were used.
 However, the largest production runs of SP-600 receivers date from 1950 up to about 1958 with somewhat smaller production runs until the early sixties.
 Thereafter, production levels were fairly low.
 Consequently, you are most likely to find an early production SP-600 unless you specifically look for the later versions (and they are usually the more expensive receivers.)
 This article covers all of the normal problems encountered when rebuilding the early SP-600 receivers.

 Some Preliminary Rebuilding Information

-Difficulty, Experience and Workmanship - Rebuilding an SP-600 receiver is daunting.
+Difficulty, Experience and Workmanship - Rebuilding a SP-600 receiver is daunting.
 But it is a project that is well within the capabilities of most communications receiver restorers.
 You will have to perform extensive disassembly of the receiver and some of its assemblies in order to access all of the parts that need to be replaced (and others that need testing.)
-To successfully complete an SP-600 rebuild you should be experienced with complete mechanical disassembly and reassembly of receivers.
+To successfully complete a SP-600 rebuild you should be experienced with complete mechanical disassembly and reassembly of receivers.
 You must be able to perform quality component removal and installation with a high quality soldering technique using first-class soldering equipment and real SnPb solder.
 You must be able to keep track of your rework on several different kinds of assemblies.
 You should have experience in troubleshooting and aligning communications receivers.
 That being said, when performing the actual rework the most important thing to keep in mind is - don't be in a hurry and be thorough in your inspection and rework.
-Even for experienced technicians, rebuilding an SP-600 is time consuming and exacting work but hurrying through this kind of job will just lead to mistakes and shoddy workmanship.
+Even for experienced technicians, rebuilding a SP-600 is time consuming and exacting work but hurrying through this kind of job will just lead to mistakes and shoddy workmanship.
 Rebuilding the RF Platform is tedious work and its band switching contacts can be easily damaged if that unit is not handled carefully while it is out of the receiver.
 All of the turret modules will have to be removed but this is easier than it sounds.
 Again, these small units can be damaged by careless handling - be careful.
 It can be helpful to take notes on how the removed units are wired back into the circuit although there are excellent wiring drawings in the SP-600 manuals.
 Since the entire receiver is thoroughly disassembled to perform the rebuild a complete RF/IF alignment will be required.
 How well your rebuilt SP-600 operates will depend on your technical skills, your quality of workmanship, the type of soldering equipment you use and your rebuilding experience.
 The quality of your alignment test gear is also very important.

 The Caveat - Though most SP-600 receivers look pretty much the same on the exterior, inside there are several differences between the many variations with different value components, additional parts or lack of parts being commonly encountered.
 The receivers shown in this article are two different versions of the early variety.
 The SP-600 JX-21 has the switchable crystal controlled oscillator and all of the modifications to incorporate the "JX" option.
 This is an early version (1953) JX-21, so it is somewhat different than the later 1956 USAF versions and completely different from the 1972 JX-21A version.
 The other receiver is the SP-600-25C.
 This receiver has the 25-60 cycle power transformer and lacks the switchable crystal controlled oscillator.
 There are several minor differences between these two types of SP-600 receivers and certainly many differences with the other 38 or so variations of the SP-600.
 So, if your SP-600 doesn't exactly conform to what is stated here, don't be too surprised - I won't be either.